Why is the gambling industry covered by the Money Laundering Act?

 Money laundering means that criminally acquired money, ie "dirty money", is transferred in a way to make it seem legally earned.
 One way to do this is to use dirty money in gambling, casino games for example, where winnings can be converted into legitimate receipts.
 Therefore it is important that casinos and other gambling businesses continuously work to reduce the risk of being used in money laundering.

-Guide: AML Gambling
+Guide: Gambling AML

 As a company in the gambling industry, you have a lot of obligations under the Money Laundering Act.
 We've put together this guide for you to create a solid routine in countering money laundering and terrorism financing.